vinumaradana/cse15l-lab-reports/lab-report-5.md

 ## Lab Report 5

 ### Part 1 – Debugging Scenario
 For this lab report, I created my code from scratch.
 I created two files, `ArraySort.java` and `ArrayTests.java`, and a bash script, `test.sh`.
+The `ArraySort.java` file consists of a method that aims to sort the inputted array, while the `ArrayTests.java` consists of tests that check the functionality of `ArraySort.java`.

 ### Post in EdStem: Student's Bug